QuantEcon/lecture-source-py/source/rst/arellano.rst

 Informally, an equilibrium is a sequence of interest rates on its sovereign debt, a stochastic sequence of government default decisions  and an implied flow of household consumption such that

 #.
-Consumption and assets satisfy the national budget constraint
+Consumption and assets satisfy the national budget constraint.

 #.
 The government maximizes household utility taking into account